2nd Parliament of Charles I: Reaction to the First Parliament

 The King deliberately set out to secure a more docile body than his 1st Parliament by attempting to reduce the numerical strength of his opponents that were returned to the House of Commons.
 The main tactic he employed was to ensure that a number of the people who were potentially troublesome MPs were chosen to be sheriffs of their county.
 This prevented the MPs from being elected to parliament since a sheriff was expected to remain within his county during his period in office.

 Charles also raised some other potential trouble makers to aristocratic titles which again made them ineligible for the Commons.
 Of course, this tactic gave them an automatic place in the House of Lords, which at least one of the new lords used to continue his attacks on Charles’ policies.

 Initial meeting

-The newly chosen members of the House of Commons met for the first time at Westminster on 6 February 1626, a few days after Charles’ coronation.
+The newly chosen members of the House of Commons met for the first time at Westminster on 6 February 1626, a four days after Charles’ coronation.
 The first business was the election of a Speaker.
 Having chosen Sir Heneage Finch as Speaker, the Commons then had to decide who would preach to them at their first service in St Margaret's, Westminster, which the Commons preferred to Westminster Abbey because the Abbey services involved rituals with which the Puritans felt uncomfortable.
 The commons rejected John Donne, Dean of St Paul's and chose instead the Dean of Canterbury.
 Having decided this weighty issue, the Commons could turn its attention to the other matters facing the country.